xinyuelou/SaLAD/README.md

 ## 📁 Data

-You can find the dataset in this repo or at [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD).
+You can find the dataset in this repo or at [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD) or [Google Drive](https://drive.google.com/file/d/1UyApbDNNDEYghDer_196D-Tdx3cagXSo/view?usp=sharing).
 Please unzip the images under ./images.
-The full version of SaLAD will be released once our paper is accepted.

 ## 📬 Contact